FluxKraken/Kraken-Templates/README.md

 ### No Variable Template

-In the event that a template contains no variables requiring user input, the editor will be empty.
-Just save and quit anyway, and the template will render.
+In the event that a template contains no variables requiring user input, the CLI skips the editor entirely and renders the template immediately.

 ## Recipe Automation